-39 Is there any legislation establishing the right to severance pay upon termination of employment?
+41 Is there any legislation establishing the right to severance pay upon termination of employment?
 How is severance pay calculated?

-Under the GWRB Act, an employer may sign up to a retirement pension plan or may give an exiting employee severance pay.
-In the latter case, such severance pay is calculated in accordance with the following formula:

-Average daily wage in the last three months × 30 days × number of years of service
+Under the Act on the Guarantee of Workers' Retirement Benefits, an employer may sign up to a retirement pension plan or may give an exiting employee severance pay.
+In the latter case, the severance pay is calculated in accordance with the following formula: average daily wage in the last three months $\times$ 30 days $\times$ number of years of service.